billzorn/mtgencode/README.md

 th train.lua -gpuid -1 -rnn_size 256 -num_layers 3 -seq_length 200 -data_dir data/custom_encoding -checkpoint_dir cv/custom_format-256/ -eval_val_every 1000 -seed 7767
 ```

 This tells the neural network to train using the corpus in data/custom_encoding/, and to output periodic checkpoints to the directory cv/custom_format-256/.
 The option "-gpuid -1" means to use the CPU, not a GPU (which won't be possible in VirtualBox anyway).
-The final options, -eval_val_every and -seed aren't necessary, but I like to specify them.
+The final options, -eval_val_every and -seed, aren't necessary, but I like to specify them.
 The seed will be set to a fixed 123 if you don't specify one yourself.
 If you're generating too many checkpoints and filling up your disk, you can increase the number of iterations between saving them by increasing the argument to -eval_val_every.

 If all goes well, you should see the neural net code do some stuff and then start training, reporting training loss and batch times as it goes: